SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 5) Click `Commit changes...` in the top right of the page.
 6) Select "*Create a new branch for this commit and start a pull request*" and click `Propose Changes`.
 7) Finally, create a pull request to merge your changes.
-> If any part of this process was confusing, check out these guides for [forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [creating pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 8) That's it!
 Your contribution will be automatically added to the correct `README.md` once it is reviewed.

 ## Editing an Internship